-As digital became dominant over the last 10 years, someone had to figure out how to make stories into reliable tools for winning.
-My two partners and I did it and now we’re sharing it through A More Perfect Story, which provides story-driven, audience-centered strategy.
+As digital became dominant over the last 10 years or so, someone had to figure out how to make stories into reliable tools for winning.
+My two partners and I did it, and now we’re sharing it through A More Perfect Story, which provides story-driven, audience-centered strategy.

-Telling and spread connected stories to create change
+Telling and spreading connected stories to create change

 Pursuing separate ventures and disciplines in the past decade or so, we’ve developed and continually tested our strategic approach.
 It is part science — behavioral research, market data, analytics, content and cultural audits.
 It is part art and creativity — shaping metaphor, crafting narrative arcs, working with art and artists, creating stories and executing experiences across all media, from films and Facebook to street theater and community meetings.
-Now, at A More Perfect Story, the process is fully integrated, combining learning, strategies and expertise from content marketing, entertainment marketing and cultural organizing for social and political causes.
+Now, at A More Perfect Story, the process is fully integrated, combining learning, strategies and expertise from content marketing, entertainment marketing, cultural organizing and narrative strategy for social and political causes.